 Proof.
 The "if part" is trivial and we outline the proof of the "only if" part.
 First, we prove that the boundary of the infinite face is an alternating cycle.
-H has an alternating cycle since it has no fixed edges.
+Since H has no fixed edges, it has an alternating cycle by Proposition 1.3.
 Let C be a maximal alternating cycle.
 By Lemma 2.5, H has no edges incident with the vertices of C in the outside of C. Since H is connected, H has neither vertices nor edges in the outside of C. Hence, C is the boundary of the infinite face.